-3 When was that?
+1 When was that?
 When Jesus sent out the twelve and later the seventy, He told them not to take money but to depend on the hospitality of those to whom they ministered.
 Later on, however, He reversed that instruction, but "to live" refers to basic needs, not luxury.

-4 Perhaps 4% of the Greek manuscripts omit "of Christ", to be followed by NIV, NASB, LB, TEV, etc.
+2 Perhaps 4% of the Greek manuscripts omit "of Christ", to be followed by NIV, NASB, LB, TEV, etc.

-5 If you only do something because you are compelled, because you can't get out of it, you get no credit for it.
-Paul preaches the Gospel because he has to, he is compelled, so gets no credit.
+3 If you only do something because you are compelled, because you can't get out of it, you get no credit for it.
+Paul preaches the Gospel because he has to, he is compelled, so

+[All things to all men] 19 Though being free from all men, I have made myself a slave to all, in order that I might win the more: 20 To the Jews I became as a Jew, that I might win Jews; to those under law as under law, that I might win those under law; 21 to those without law as without law (not being without law toward God but under law toward Christ), that I might win those without law; 22 to the weak I became as weak, that I might win the weak.
+I have become all things to all men, that I might by all means save some.
+23 Now I do this for the sake of the Gospel, so as to become its partner.1 stadium race all the runners run, but one gets no credit.
 But Paul wants some credit, some reward!
 So how can he get it?
-Not by preaching, since that is obligatory-by preaching without charge!
+Not by preaching, since that is obligatory -by preaching without charge!
 Paul has the right to charge but foregoes it so as to get some credit/reward.
 Evidently this was rather important to him (verse 15)-I confess that I don't understand why he said it would be better to die.
 (Perhaps it was a bit of hyperbole.)